jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Spot-Room
 The physical location in which the Spot-TV is located.
 It is expected this be a small conference (huddle) room.

+### Temporary Remote
+A distinction of Spot-Remote type for the backend flow.
+Temporary Spot-Remotes do not attempt to maintain a connection to a Spot-TV; these Spot-Remotes are intended to be used for one meeting and dropped.
+Temporary remotes are paired using a 6-character code.

-### Ultrasonic
+### Ultrasonic, Ultrasound
 Sound that is not readily perceivable by adults due to its high frequency.
 Can be used to send messages between devices without cables.
-This is a feature of Spot in which a Spot-Remote, likely an iPad set up as a dedicated Spot-Remote, can emit the join code using ultrasonic.
+This is a feature of Spot in which a Spot-Remote, likely an iPad set up as a dedicated Spot-Remote, can emit the join code using ultrasound.
 Receivers, such as a web page implementing an ultrasonic receiver, can listen for the join code and take action.
 The goal is to allow a device to become a Spot-Remote without having to manually navigate to a URL and manually enter a join code.

 ### Waiting View
 A UI state within the Spot-Remote where it is connected to a Spot-TV while the Spot-TV is displaying a calendar.
 At this point the Spot-TV is waiting for further action to be taken, such as a Spot-Remote entering a meeting.